dfeltey/CScript/slides/CScriptTalk.md

 - Compiler vs. Interpreter
 - C -> Functionl IL may be forcing square peg into round hole

+# Similar Project

+Emscripten

+- Compiles LLVM bitcode into JavaScript
+- Using this would still require a C -> LLVM frontend

+Clue

+- Not web based
+- Last updated over four years ago
+- CScript is based on a C11 draft

 # The Future